nicolasdao/easypipinstall/README.md

 # EASY PIP INSTALL

-`easypipinstall` installs Python packages similarly to NPM in NodeJS.
+`easypipinstall` is a dev utility that helps installing Python packages similarly to NPM in NodeJS.
 It automatically maintains the `requirements.txt`, `prod-requirements.txt` and `setup.cfg` files.
 It also easily uninstalls all the dependencies from those files.
 It uses an opinionated pattern where:
-- Only two types of dependencies exist: `prod` and `dev`.
+- Only two types of dependencies exist: `dev` (via requirements.txt) and `prod` (via prod-requirements.txt, which is a subset of requirements.txt).
 - All dependencies are listed under `requirements.txt`.
 - By default, dependencies are listed in both `requirements.txt` and `prod-requirements.txt`.
 - Dependencies are not listed under `prod-requirements.txt` when the `-D` option (development mode) is used.